Military Divorce in San Diego

 Many people face a great deal of intimidation from the other people involved in their family law conflict.
 Some are even told terrifying things, like how they may not see their kids again.
 We help our clients understand the law, so they know their rights and can have confidence that their attorney is helping them to achieve the best possible results.

-We offer a one-hour consultation where we discuss the matters you face and talk with you step-by-step about the best approaches.
+We offer a free consultation where we discuss the matters you face and talk with you step-by-step about the best approaches.
 There are many myths and misconceptions that have developed around family law.
 During the consultation, we will help you separate truth from fiction so that you don't have to worry as much about negative outcomes.

 Speak with Recognized Experts in Family Law

 Our firm has a simple role: find out what our clients need, and fight for it with the fullest extent of our skill and experience.
-That is why our San Diego military divorce lawyers are known for being understanding and kindhearted-we recognize that we are not representing a case; we are representing a person with unique needs and hopes.
+That is why our San Diego divorce lawyers are known for being understanding and kindhearted-we recognize that we are not representing a case; we are representing a person with unique needs and hopes.

 - Inclusion in Super Lawyers®